 You sure can, but freshly minced garlic will make it taste a lot better!

 Yes!
 Make 1-2 days ahead and refrigerate.
 Reheat over the stovetop with more melted butter to taste, and finish with extra parmesan cheese and parsley.

 Tips for Success

-- Try not to overcook the noodles.
-They should take 6-8 minutes in boiling water.
-Run cold water through the noodles as you drain them.
-This will stop the cooking process and ensure they don’t get mushy or overcooked.
+- Don’t overcook the noodles.
+They should take 8 to 10 minutes in boiling water.
+Run the cooked noodles through cold water – this will stop the cooking process and ensure they don’t get mushy.

-- Use “extra wide egg noodles” for best results.
-If you can’t find egg noodles, try rotini or egg noodle mini lasagna sheets.
+- Use dried extra wide egg noodles for best results.
+If you can’t find egg noodles, try rotini or farfalle.

 - If you don’t like parsley, omit it.
-As an alternative, you can add some dried Italian seasoning or dried parsley flakes to taste.
+As an alternative, use dried Italian seasoning or dried parsley flakes to taste.

 - 10 ounces extra-wide egg noodles